 My family and I eat everything I’ve cooked and baked for this blog.
 EVERY SINGLE ONE of them, good or bad!
 They are my reviewers, my critics.
 I’m trying to do my best to take good notes and share everything I know about the recipe to make sure you can recreate this in your very own kitchen.

 I’m trying my best to include both measurements in cups, tablespoons, teaspoons, and also in grams, kilograms.
 You guys, my readers, come from all over the world.
 I have to be honest that I prefer to do grams, kilograms, or ounce, pounds than cups because the formers are more precise.
-Cups can vary depending on the person who scoops it (packed or not packed affect the measurements too).
+Cups can vary depending on the person who scoops them (packed or not packed affect the measurements too).
 This may not be different much in cooking, but when it comes to baking or making desserts that require precise measurements, measuring the weight in grams or pounds is what I personally prefer.

 What To Cook Today won 2017 SAVEUR Readers’ Choice Blog Awards for Most-Inspired Weeknight Dinners Category.
 Thank you all so much for your endless supports and votes.
 What To Cook Today has been featured in Buzzfeed, Delish, Foodista, FoodGawker, Yummly, MSN, The Kitchn, Healthline, Pure Wow, Flipboard, Brit+Co, Huffpost.